rcap107/YADL/README.md

   --min_count MIN_COUNT
   --explode_tables      After generating the tables, generate new synthetic subtables.
   --comb_size COMB_SIZE [COMB_SIZE ...]
                         Size of the column combinations to be generated in the explode stage.
 Defaults to 2.
   --min_occurrences MIN_OCCURRENCES
                         Minimum number of non-null values to select a pair.
 Defaults to 100.
-  --cherry_pick_path CHERRY_PICK_PATH
+  --debug               If set, downsample the yago tables to 100_000 values to reduce
-                        If provided, load cherry picked classes from the given file.
+                        runtime.
 ```

-To construct the `Wordnet` variant, use the following command and parameters:
+To construct the `YADL Base` variant, use the following command and parameters:
 ```
 python main_yadl_construction.py -d destination/path/to/use --explode_tables --comb_size 2 3 --top_k 200 wordnet
 ```

-To construct the `Binary` variant, use the following command and parameters:
+To construct the `YADL Binary` variant, use the following command and parameters:
 ```
 python main_yadl_construction.py -d destination/path/to/use binary
 ```